jckras/livestream/README.md

-# youtubeStream modular service
+# video-streamer modular service

-This module implements the [rdk camera API](https://github.com/rdk/camera-api) in a youtubeStream model.
+This module implements the [rdk camera API](https://github.com/rdk/camera-api) in a youtube-stream model.
 With this model, you can provide a youtube URL as a configurable attribute to a camera component.

 ## Requirements

-The module executable is currently only supported on `darwin/arm64`.
+The module executable is currently only supported on `linux/arm64`, `linux/amd64`, and `darwin/arm64`.
 Make sure your machine is running on one of these architectures to avoid exec format issues.

 ## Build and Run

-To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rdk:camera:julie:camera:youtubeStream` model from the [`julie:camera:youtubeStream` module](https://app.viam.com/module/rdk/julie:camera:youtube-stream).
+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `julie:camera:youtube-stream` model from the [`video-streamer` module](https://app.viam.com/module/rdk/julie:camera:youtube-stream).

 ## Configure your camera